delfick/extended-mypy-django-plugin/docs/api/usage.rst

             # Otherwise the return will make mypy complain that it doesn't match self
             return created

-        # # TODO: this isn't currently possible
+        # # Note: the following isn't possible
+        # #     : because the annotations cannot be used with TypeVars
         # def qs(self) -> DefaultQuerySet[Self]:
         #     concrete = Concrete.cast_as_concrete(self)
         #     reveal_type(concrete) # Concrete1 | Concrete2 | Concrete3